 - 1. Apply lower panels. - 2.
-Lay a piece of 1487 Transition in place ensuring bottom leg of trim stays on proper pitch. - 3.
-Mark where bottom leg of trim ends. - 4.
-Install Zee Closures so that the top leg sits inside of your mark 1/8". - 5.
-Install the transition flashing (#1486) making sure the bottom portion of the flashing is at the same pitch as the lower panels.
-Attach to decking 1 1/2" from top of flashing with wafer head screws on 5' centers. - 6.
-Attach using one laptek screw, centered between each rib, through the hem of the transition flashing and metal closure.
-Care must be taken not to over-tighten the screws as this will strip the trim and closure.
-The screw hole can be pre-drilled, if desired. - 7.
+Install the transition flashing (#1487) making sure the bottom portion of the flashing is at the same pitch as the lower panels.
+Attach to decking 1" from top of flashing with wafer head screws on 5' centers. - 3.
+Slide the 5/8" lip of the metal closure into the receiver hem of the transition flashing and position the closure on the roof. - 4.
+Attach using one woodgrip screw, centered between each rib, through the hem of the transition flashing and metal closure, into the decking.
+Care must be taken not to over-tighten the screws as this will distort the trim and closure.
+The screw hole can be pre-drilled, if desired. - 5.
 All end laps should be at least 4".
-Remove 4" of the hem on the overlapping piece and secure to the overlapped piece with caulk and stitch screws. - 8.
+Remove 4" of the hem on the overlapping piece and secure to the overlapped piece with caulk and stitch screws. - 6.
 Cap the ends of the trim by cutting and folding a tab that attaches to the gable trim.
 The hem must be removed before a fold is made.
 Capping is usually easier to do before the trim is installed.
-If done after the trim is installed, be sure and leave 6" of the trim overhanging to allow enough material for the cut and folds. - 9.
+If done after the trim is installed, be sure and leave 6" of the trim overhanging to allow enough material for the cut and folds. - 7.
 Before applying the upper panels, place a row of butyl tape continuously along the trim at a point where the screws holding the lower end of the upper panel will go through the butyl tape.
 This is usually 4" uphill from the bottom of the upper sheet.
 Use eave screw pattern.